C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 In your **Project Navigator (⌘1)** click on `ContentView.swift`

-At this point, we are ready to show a list of notes by using the NoteRow we created multiple times.
-Define an array of notes including some default notes using the following var as the first line in the `ContentView` struct:
+At this point, we are ready to show multiple notes by using multiple `NoteRow`s.
+Define an array of notes including two default notes using the following var as the first line in the `ContentView` struct:

 ```swift
 @State var notes: [Note] = [